-Midheaven □ \$, &c. \$\mu\$.
-Trouble by law and magistrates, the clergy, &c.; losses in commerce and trade; accusations, &c. against the native, which rarely prevail.
+Midheaven ?, &c.
+4. Trouble by law and magistrates, the clergy, &c.; losses in commerce and trade; accusations, &c. against the native, which rarely prevail.
 He suffers by persons pretending to religion.
 To a king it causes great disputes about law and privileges, &c. quarrels with the nobility, &c.

-Midheaven of some solution of solutions.
+Midheaven & S, &c. &.
+Great mischances to life and fortunes.
 The wrath of powerful men fall on the native.
 He suffers wrong or injury in various ways, imprisonment, disgrace, &c. loss by fire, theft, &c.
 To a king it denotes war and bloodshed, violent conduct, &c.
 To a soldier it gives military authority, but danger.
 It often shews a violent death, where the radix prenotes the same.
 It kills or afflicts parents, &c.

-Midheaven ★ △, &c. ♂.
-The native takes to military actions, fencing, shooting, riding, &c. and he may enter the army or receive promotion.
+Midheaven & A, &c. &.
+The native takes to military actionsfencing, shooting, riding, &c. and he may enter the army or receive promotion.
 To tradesmen it denotes good business.
 To kings, war or some increase of the army.
-The insurrection in Canada broke out exactly as the M. C. came to ★ ♂ in zodiaco in Queen Victoria's nativity.
+The insurrection in Canada broke out exactly as the M. C. came to & & in zodiaco in Queen Victoria's nativity.

-Midheuven of .
+Midheaven of .
 This elevates the native to dignity and honour; makes him hold some public office, having command or control.
 It gives fame and reputation, and also benefits the native's parents.
 Lord Brougham became Lord Chancellor and a peer of the realm under this direction.

-Midheaven → △, &c. ⊙.
+Midheaven ★ △, &c. ⊙.
 Preferment, success, gifts, honours, &c. by means of persons of rank and power.
 It makes the native esteem himself higher, and lays the foundation for his farther advance in life.
 In a female's nativity it brings marriage, or, if married, the birth of a son.
 To a king it brings victory, peace, and popularity.